Post By Dr. Cindy Carter

 What if you can’t brush your pet’s teeth or they don’t like chews?
 What if they already have so much tartar that nothing you do will make a difference?
 See below!

 The reality is that about 80% of pets have appreciable dental disease by the time they are 3 years of age, and are in need of a professional dental cleaning.
 Even with at-home care, you should expect your pet to have 2 or more cleanings done in their lifetime.
 Small breed dogs and cats tend to need even more frequent care.
 And this isn’t a bad thing!
 These procedures allow an opportunity to get rid of all that nasty bacteria in the mouth and perform any needed extractions.
 Gingivitis and diseased teeth are painful conditions, so the opportunity to address them will greatly increase your pet’s quality of life.

 So what exactly does a dental cleaning entail?
 First we remove the large chunks of tartar from the outside of the teeth using hand tools, then the area underneath the gumline as well as all surfaces of the teeth are scaled and polished.
 It’s really very similar to what your dentist does during your annual cleaning!
 We use a probing tool to check around each tooth for pockets, or areas where bone has been lost and the gingiva is no longer adhering normally.
 Dental x-rays are taken at this point as well, and any extractions that are needed are performed.
-Finally we apply fluoride to help seal the teeth and discourage new plaque adherence.
+Lastly we apply a sealant to discourage new plaque adherence.
 Now your pet has a shiny new smile and fresh breath!
 A perfect time to start working on your at-home oral health care routine!

 …And hey, speaking of extractions, stay tuned for my next blog on just that!